HenryEcker/WF-SIMPLE-ERN-APP/README.md

 1. run `npm install` from the top level
 2. run `npm start` to start the server

-The client build is included so it should be immediately available.
-However, if needed the client can be rebuild as follows:
+The client build is included, so it should be immediately available.
+However, if needed the client can be rebuild as
+follows:
 1. `cd client`
 2. `npm install`
 3. `npm run build`